 Founded in 2012, Novihum Technologies GmbH offers natural soil-improving products that help farmers and gardeners to improve quality and yield or to recultivate their land.

 Novihum started working with the Enterprise Europe Network in Germany in 2014, to find a partner company in the Netherlands.
-In parallel, the company received advice on access to finance, securing more than €2 million funding from the EU’s SME Instrument.
+In parallel, the company received advice on access to finance, securing more than €2 million funding by the EU’s SME Instrument.
 The funding provided for more than 50% of the costs of construction of a pilot plant in Dortmund and enabled the team to grow from seven to 25 employees in 2018.

 The global potential of Novihum Technologies has attracted private and public investors in Germany and the United States.
 The first industrial-scale production plant with a capacity of at least 10,000 tones per year is planned for 2019-2020.
 Expansion to additional production facilities to serve regional and global markets is planned from 2020.